 Magnolia Bakery is one of the first places in America that introduced me to classic American baked goods like hummingbird cake and icebox pies.
 You can enjoy cakes and cupcakes in all kinds of flavours – but just don’t leave without a big tub of their world famous banana pudding.

 Chances are you’ve already heard of In-N-Out Burger, but if you haven’t, put it on your list now.
-This Californian chain is famous for their classic American burgers, fries and shakes.
+This Californian chain is famous for its classic American burgers, fries and shakes.
 What sets them apart is their dedication to freshness – nothing is frozen.

 Peek into the kitchen and you’ll even see staff cutting whole potatoes into fries.
 My advice?
 Get a shake.
 And check out the not-so-secret-menu before you go!